-The written-off value of disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
+The written-off value of disposals is not a charge against council tax, as the cost of property, plant & equipment is fully provided for under separate arrangements for capital financing.
 Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement.